Muhammad-Masood/auto-chain-smart_contract/README.md

 Token Utility: Tokens will be used to access detailed information about each car, including rental history, maintenance received, locations visited, and ownership details.

+    1. **Renting the Car**: The smart contract will have functions to manage rental agreements, including setting rental terms, durations, and prices.
+Renters can engage these functions to initiate and complete rental transactions.

+    2. **Maintenance Updates**: The smart contract will allow for updates on maintenance.
+Owners can input details of various maintenance activities, such as:
+    - Servicing and repairs performed.
+    - Parts replaced or upgraded.
+    - Regular maintenance checks.
+    - Any significant modifications or restorations.

 Integration with Smart Contracts: Smart contracts on BSC will manage vehicle rentals, updates on maintenance, and transfer of ownership.

 Reward Mechanisms: Ideas include loyalty programs for frequent renters, incentives for responsible maintenance, rewards for safety inspections and updates, and benefits for customer referrals or reviews.